JuliaMessaging/MQTTClient.jl/README.md

 MQTT Client Library for Julia

-This library provides a powerful and easy-to-use interface for connecting to an MQTT broker, publishing messages, and subscribing to topics to receive published messages.
-It supports fully multi-threaded operation with Dagger.jl and file persistence for reliable message delivery.
+This library provides a MQTT Client and functions for interfacing with a standard MQTT broker.
+This includes publishing messages, and subscribing to topics to receive published messages.

+This package supports using Transmission Control Protocol (TCP) as well as Unix Domain Sockets (UDS) as the protocol to connect to the MQTT broker over.
+An example configuration for a `Mosquitto` broker can be found in the test folder.

 ## Sponsorship
 ![sponsor logo](https://www.volkerwessels.com/dynamics/modules/SFIL0200/view.php?fil_Id=366300&thumb_nr=26)